nikosLab/multimeterStand/README.md

 multimeterTiltBracketFluke101-2 assembly
 * Tilt is 45'
 * Pockets for securing the measuremnt probes
-* Holes for reducing printing material
+* Large Holes for reducing printing material

 <p align="center">
 <img